ji9su/PASTER/README.md

 ![image](https://github.com/ji9su/PASTER/blob/main/image/model.jpg)

-This repository contains code to train a self-supervised learning model on chest X-ray images that lack explicit annotations and evalute this model's performance on pathology-classification tasks.
+This repository contains code to train a multimodal transformer, pre-trained using free-text reports and their corresponding CXRs, and use linear model to combined with the embeddings extracted by our proposed model.
+Finally, evaluating this model's performance on radiology and echocardiographic lablels.

 <details>